7 Proven Strategies to Resolve Depression: Optimizing Mental Well-being with Neuroscience

 3. Exercise: The Natural Antidepressant to Overcoming Depression

 Exercise has long been recognized as an effective natural antidepressant in overcoming depression.
 By releasing endorphins and stimulating neural growth, regular physical activity can help alleviate depressive patterns and improve mood.
-A study published in the Journal of Clinical Psychology found that exercise can reduce indicators of depression by up to 43%.
+Research published in the Journal of Clinical Psychology found that exercise can reduce indicators of depression by up to 43%.

 4. Sleep: The Key to Emotional Regulation and Overcoming Depression